Sondra Perl: Graduate work

 She began graduate studies at New York University in 1971 in a Masters in Arts and Sciences program.
 With a curiosity for teaching and how individuals learn, she switched to the Master of Education program.
 She student-taught at Seward Park High School on the Lower East Side, the inspiration for the book by Bel Kaufman, Up the Down Staircase.
-While earning her Masters and undergoing teacher licensure, Perl became an adjunct teacher of writing in the fall of 1971 at CUNY Hostos Community College in the South Bronx.
-Following the completion of her Master of Education degree in 1972, she took up a full-time position at Hostos teaching writing following the influence of Troyka & Nudelman’s Steps in Composition.
+While earning her master's degree and undergoing teacher licensure, Perl became an adjunct teacher of writing in the fall of 1971 at CUNY Hostos Community College in the South Bronx.
+Following the completion of her Master of Education degree in 1972, she took up a full-time position at Hostos teaching writing following the influence of Troyka & Nudelman's Steps in Composition.

 With a desire to study what she was doing in her classroom, Perl pursued a Doctorate in English Education part-time at NYU.
 Perl's Ph.D. program at NYU was influenced by Louise Rosenblatt and the transactional theory of reading, or how readers bring meaning to the text in front of them.
 Perl's dissertation, inspired by her own teaching experience and the work of composition theorist Janet Emig, consisted of a series of case studies on the writing process.
-From 1975-1978, Perl conducted her study on the writing processes of Hostos’ writers as they composed by asking students to think out loud as they wrote.
+From 1975 to 1978, Perl conducted her study on the writing processes of Hostos’ writers as they composed by asking students to think out loud as they wrote.

 Professional career

 In 1978, Perl moved to Lehman College, where she co-founded the New York City Writing Project, of which she also served as co-director, with John Brereton and Richard Sterling.
 The project explored pedagogy as outlined by what is known today as The National Writing Project.
 At Lehman, Perl continued to study the writing process.
-She was involved with the Looking Both Ways Initiative from 1998-2006, a platform for high school and college writing teachers to discuss the teaching and assessment of writing.
+She was involved with the Looking Both Ways Initiative from 1998 to 2006, a platform for high school and college writing teachers to discuss the teaching and assessment of writing.
 She also spearheaded the CUNY Writing Across the Curriculum program, mandated by the CUNY Board of Trustees in 1999.
-As Professor Emerita of English at Lehman College and director of the Ph.D. program in Composition and Rhetoric at the Graduate Center of the City University of New York, Perl’s research interests include writing, teaching, creative nonfiction, ethnography, women’s studies, holocaust studies, cross-cultural dialogue, urban education, collaborative projects, and writing across curriculum.
+As Professor Emerita of English at Lehman College and director of the Ph.D. program in Composition and Rhetoric at the Graduate Center of the City University of New York, Perl's research interests include writing, teaching, creative nonfiction, ethnography, women's studies, holocaust studies, cross-cultural dialogue, urban education, collaborative projects, and writing across curriculum.
 Along with her studies of composition theory & rhetoric, felt sense, embodied knowing, digital composing, new media, creative nonfiction, memoir, Holocaust, and genocide studies, she specializes in autobiography, biography & life-writing; composition theory & rhetoric; digital humanities, textual & media scholarship; and pedagogy.
 In 2011, she mentored a Ph.D. student project, The Writing Studies Tree, as a faculty advisor.
 She retired in 2016.